-- ??
-Check whether the display resolution is set to its default of 1024×768: click Start, Control Panel, Appearance and Themes, Display, Settings. - ??
-Try adjusting the size of the desktop icons and labels.
+- Check whether the display resolution is set to its default of 1024×768: click Start, Control Panel, Appearance and Themes, Display, Settings. - Try adjusting the size of the desktop icons and labels-see "Error!
+Reference source not found." on page Error!
+Bookmark not defined..